 The area designated as the "City Wildfire Reduction Zone" (WRZ) incorporates a specific section of Miners Ravine that runs through a portion of the city.
-This is mostly an open space area that has increased precautionary measures for electric utility inspections and maintenance actions.
+This is a self-designated area (mostly an open space area) that has increased precautionary measures for electric utility inspections and fire-prevention maintenance actions.